-DRL can make it easier for others to see the front of the vehicle during the day.
+DRL can make it easier for others to see the front of your vehicle during the day.

 Fully functional DRL are required on all vehicles first sold in Canada.

-The DRL system comes on when the following conditions are met:
+The DRL come on when all of the following conditions are met:

-- The vehicle is on. - The exterior lamp control is in AUTO.
+- The vehicle is on.

+- The exterior lamp control is in the Auto position.

-- The transmission is not in P (Park). - The light sensor determines it is daytime.
+- The light sensor determines it is daytime.

-When the DRL system is on, only the DRL are on.
-The taillamps, sidemarker lamps, instrument panel lights, and other lamps will not turn on.
+The taillamps, instrument panel lights, and other lamps will not turn on when this feature is activated.